essdot/js-lessons/doc/functions.md

 ## Closures

 In JavaScript, a function has access to everything in the scope in which it was created.
 Even after the outer function has finished running, the inner function can still access the variables in its enclosing scope.
 This is very powerful, and has many uses.
-It is also the only way to have truly private variables in JavaScript.
+For example, it is the only way to have truly private variables in JavaScript.

 ```javascript
 function outerFunc () {